 Are my auditions really being listened to?

-It is common for voice actors to feel like their auditions are not being heard.
-However, the majority of the time, most or all auditions are played.
-Voice buyers are looking for a voice and are playing your auditions.
+Voice buyers are not posting gigs for fun.
+The majority of the time, most or all auditions are played.
+They are looking for a voice and are playing your auditions.
 It’s important to keep in mind that many voice buyers have a client.
 Voice buyers are trying to satisfy an agency or sponsors that need a voice and are highly motivated to find as many auditions to listen to as possible.
-If anything, clients need more quality auditions and will listen to every audition until they find the voice actor they need.
+If anything, clients need more quality auditions.

-Even so, sometimes my auditions are not marked as listened to.
+Then why are my voice over auditions are not marked as listened to?

 No one posts auditions on pay-to-play with the intention of not listening to the auditions.
 However, there are scenarios where auditions do not get heard.
 Sometimes a project is cancelled, the client changes their mind about the kind of voice they want, the campaign gets changed, the client decides to go with a talent they already know, etc. There are many legitimate reasons that auditions may not be listened to.

-What should I say in my audition proposal?
+What should I say in my voice over audition proposal?

 I read the proposals.
 I am not looking for a list of Fortune 500 companies that you have voiced for or checking to see if you use a Neumann microphone that you run through a ZOOM TAC-2R.
 I mean, that’s cool and all, but I am looking to see if you meet the requirements for the job.
-Check the audition notice.
-Does it require that you have ISDN?
-Are you being asked if you are available to record on a certain date?
-Can you record at an outside studio?
+Do you have Source Connect?
+Are you available to record on a certain date?
+Can you record at a certain studio?
 It’s crazy how many voice actors copy and paste their proposals and do not reference the needs of the client stated in the audition notice.
 If the audition states “Union talent only” you should say, “I am a Union talent,” in your proposal.
 Address the conditions set in the audition notice and confirm you can do what needs to be done.
-Some voice actors include those when slating.
+Some voice actors include those particulars when slating.
 For example, “Hi, this is John Gold with two takes.
-I have ISDN and can record on January 14th as you have requested” Keep any slate and your proposal short.
-Other than your ability to meet physical job requirements, all I need to know is you have access to a pro studio, that you are easy to work with and that you are full-time.
+I have Source Connect and can record on January 14th as you have requested” Keep the slate and your proposal short.
+Other than job particulars, all I need to know is you have access to a pro studio, that you are easy to work with and that you are full-time.
 The fact that you voiced for Coke in 2007 is great, but every voice actor has a list of big clients pasted in their proposal and after a while you just don’t read that stuff.

 Will I be notified about who got the job?

-Is someone using my audition without my permission?
+Is someone using my voice over audition without my permission?

 But I have been asked to voice the entire script.